whoJake/Project-V/README.md

-# Project-V (Passion Project)
+# Project-V

-Being my passion project, I have huge plans that are likely far too big for me to ever complete but the process is the reason I keep at it and I have a lot of really interesting tech that I've implemented for it and feel proud to show off.
+Being lead as my passion project, I have huge plans that are likely far too big for me to ever complete but the process is the reason I keep at it and I have a lot of really interesting tech that I've implemented for it and feel proud to show off.
 The project is made in Unity, but a lot of the parts I've created are custom, despite having Unity counterparts.
 For example I have my own [custom camera controlling script](Assets/Scripts/Camera/ThirdPersonController.cs).
 Things like this happened simply because I was interested in it and decided to write my own implementation for my needs so they're not always feature complete.